Frequently Asked Questions about Young Scholars

 No. Official score reports are submitted by parents once they become available.

-Why do I need to submit work samples if I am submitting PSAT, SAT, or ACT scores?
+Why do I need to submit work samples if I’m submitting a test from the Talent Search/College Placement category?

 Currently, we require a minimum score of 145 on various index or subtest scores on intelligence tests.
 We set this minimum with the understanding that 145 represents a score that is three standard deviations above the mean or average intelligence score.
 This score identifies the top 0.13% of the population in terms of intelligence—the profoundly gifted members of our community.